Summer Associate Program - 2017

 Sands Anderson PC is a medium size, full service law firm.
-Our attorneys handle a comprehensive range of transactional and litigation legal services to businesses, business owners and company executives; financial institutions; governments; healthcare providers; professional service firms and practitioners; individuals and insurers.
+Our attorneys offer a comprehensive range of transactional and litigation legal services to businesses, business owners and company executives, financial institutions, governments, healthcare providers, professional service firms and practitioners, the insurance industry and individuals.

-Sands Anderson PC will host a twelve week Summer Associate Program (May - August 2014) for 1-2 law student(s) following his or her second year of law school, introducing them to our legal practice, business model and firm culture.
-Our program is based in our home office located in downtown Richmond; however, students can expect work assignments from and the opportunity to travel to each of our other offices located in Fredericksburg, McLean, Christiansburg and Raleigh.
+Sands Anderson PC will host a 10-week Summer Associate Program (May 26 - July 31, 2015) for 1-2 law student(s) following his or her second year of law school, introducing them to our legal practice, business model and firm culture.
+Our program is based in our downtown Richmond office; however, students can expect work assignments from and the opportunity to travel to each of our other offices located in Fredericksburg, McLean, Christiansburg and Raleigh.
 While the Summer Associates gain a working knowledge of our law firm, our clients and our expectations for new attorneys, we get to know the Summer Associates, taking the opportunity to consider each for a position with our firm following the completion of law school.

 The program offers Summer Associates the chance to work on a variety of assignments from each of the firm's practice areas, encouraging them to fully explore the opportunities available at the firm and gain a deeper understanding of our business.
 A project attorney assigns work based on the Summer Associates' expressed interests and workload availability.

 A Summer Associate working on a transactional matter might enjoy opportunities to conduct research for a company that is looking to incorporate their small business, participate in a county Board of Supervisors' meeting or assist with a commercial real estate transaction.
-A Summer Associate assisting on a litigation matter might accompany an attorney to the deposition of an adverse party, visit the scene of an airplane crash or spend a day or more in court observing a complex jury trial.
+A Summer Associate assisting on a litigation matter might accompany an attorney to the deposition of an adverse party, visit the scene of a trucking accident or spend a day in court observing a complex jury trial.
 We encourage Summer Associates to accompany our attorneys to closings, client conferences, hearings, local government meetings, trials, depositions and other opportunities for firsthand experience.